 The CCAP Core MUST be able to rate limit the aggregate of all DEPI flows, including any null MPEG packets that the CCAP Core may have inserted, that are destined to the same downstream channel within an RPD.
-The peak rate of this aggregate is configurable to be a percentage of the nominal or estimated downstream channel payload rate.
-The burst size of this aggregate is configurable (see [R-OSSI]).
-The default burst size of the aggregate is the equivalent of three frames per DEPI session.
+The peak rate of this aggregate MUST be configurable to be a percentage of the nominal or estimated downstream channel payload rate.
+The burst size of this aggregate MUST be configurable.
+The default burst size of the aggregate MUST be the equivalent of three frames per DEPI session.
 (For a frame size of 1522 bytes, this is 4566 bytes.)